Tuesday, 3 January 2017

 What is Bile Reflux?

-Bile Reflux occurs when bile (a greenish digestive fluid produced in the liver) flows backward from the small intestine into the stomach and esophagus.
+Bile Reflux occurs when bile (a greenish-yellow digestive fluid produced in the liver and stored in the gallbladder) flows backward from the small intestine into the stomach and esophagus.

-It often happens alongside Acid Reflux, but they are different.
-Unlike acid reflux, bile reflux usually cannot be controlled by diet or lifestyle changes alone.
+It frequently happens alongside Acid Reflux, but they are entirely different medical issues.
+Because bile is not an acid, bile reflux usually cannot be completely controlled by over-the-counter antacids, diet, or lifestyle changes alone.

 Symptoms

-Because it often occurs with acid reflux, symptoms are similar.
-However, key signs of Bile Reflux include:
+Because it often occurs simultaneously with acid reflux, the symptoms can easily be confused.
+However, key warning signs specific to Bile Reflux include:

-- Frequent Heartburn: A burning sensation that spreads to the throat.
+• Frequent Heartburn: A severe burning sensation in the chest that spreads to the throat, often leaving a sour taste.

-- Greenish-Yellow Vomit: This is the hallmark sign.
-Regurgitating bile implies the fluid is coming from the intestine, not just the stomach.
+• Greenish-Yellow Vomit: This is the hallmark diagnostic sign.
+Regurgitating bile implies the fluid is bypassing the stomach's lower valve and coming directly from the small intestine.

-- Unintended Weight Loss: Due to digestion issues or avoiding food to prevent pain.
+• Unintended Weight Loss: Often due to digestion issues or a subconscious avoidance of food to prevent the severe pain associated with eating.

 Causes

-Bile is released into the small intestine to digest fats.
-A valve (the Pyloric Valve) usually prevents it from backing up into the stomach.
-Reflux happens when this valve fails.
+Bile is released into the upper part of the small intestine (the duodenum) to help digest fats.
+A muscular ring called the Pyloric Valve usually prevents this bile from backing up into the stomach.
+Bile reflux happens when this valve becomes damaged or fails to close properly.

 Common Triggers

-- Gallbladder Surgery (Cholecystectomy): People who have had their gallbladders removed have significantly higher rates of bile reflux.
+• Gallbladder Surgery (Cholecystectomy): People who have had their gallbladders surgically removed have significantly higher rates of bile reflux than the general population.

-- Gastric Surgery: Weight loss surgeries (like Gastric Bypass) or total stomach removal often alter the valves, allowing bile to back up.
+• Gastric Surgery: Weight loss procedures (like a Gastric Bypass) or surgeries involving total or partial stomach removal often irreversibly alter or bypass the pyloric valve, allowing bile to back up.

-- Peptic Ulcers: An ulcer can block the pyloric valve, preventing the stomach from emptying properly.
+• Peptic Ulcers: A severe ulcer can create scar tissue that physically blocks the pyloric valve, preventing the stomach from emptying properly and forcing fluid backward.

 Complications